Piko (model trains): Products

-Its headquarters factory in Sonneberg (Thuringia) Germany makes the G-Scale and some HO-Scale products, while its PIKO China factory in Chashan, China, makes the HO-Scale "Expert", "Hobby", "SmartControl", "SmartControlLight" and "myTrain" lines, as well as the N-Scale and TT-Scale lines.
+Its headquarters factory in Sonneberg (Thuringia) Germany makes the G-scale and some HO-scale products, while its PIKO China factory in Chashan, China, makes the HO-scale "Expert", "Hobby", "SmartControl", "SmartControlLight" and "myTrain" lines, as well as the N-scale and TT-scale lines.

 Manufacturing

 Distribution

 In Germany, PIKO products are distributed from the firm's headquarters in Sonneberg to a network of retailers.
 In other countries, PIKO distributors and representatives perform a similar function.
-In America, sales and distribution to retailers is handled by PIKO America in San Diego, CA.
+In America, sales and distribution to retailers is handled by PIKO America in San Diego, California.